 Some Differences Between Classic and Exertional Heatstroke

-Heatstroke may occur after using certain drugs (eg, cocaine, phencyclidine [PCP], amphetamines, monoamine oxide inhibitors) that cause a hypermetabolic state.
+Heatstroke may occur after using certain drugs (eg, cocaine, phencyclidine [PCP], amphetamines, monoamine oxidase inhibitors) that cause a hypermetabolic state.
 Usually, an overdose is required, but exertion and environmental conditions can be additive.

-Malignant hyperthermia (see Malignant Hyperthermia) can result from exposure to some anesthetics in genetically predisposed patients.
-Neuroleptic malignant syndrome (see Neuroleptic Malignant Syndrome) can develop in patients taking antipsychotics.
+Malignant hyperthermia can result from exposure to some anesthetics in genetically predisposed patients.
+Neuroleptic malignant syndrome can develop in patients taking antipsychotics.
 These disorders are life threatening.

 Diagnosis is usually clear from a history of exertion and environmental heat.
 Heatstroke is differentiated from heat exhaustion by presence of the following: